RumbleDB/rumbledb-tutorial/README.md

 First, you need to install Java.
 We will use Java 11.

+### macOS

-We recommend using the Adoptium distribution, which has an Apache 2.0 license.
+On macOS, we recommend using the Adoptium distribution, which has an Apache 2.0 license.
 The Adoptium distribution can be installed from [this page](https://adoptium.net/en-GB/temurin/releases/?version=11).
 You need to download the version that corresponds to your operating system.

 Once you have finished the installation, you can check that the correct version of Java is running: